 Do you commonly experience headaches in the morning?
 If you wake up with headaches, it may indicate a more complex dental health concern.
-If you usually wake up with headaches, let your dentist know.
+If you usually wake up with headaches, let our dentist know.
 Reoccurring headaches are often a symptom of issues such as bruxism, TMJ disorders, or sleep apnea.
 Dr. Heather Adams can provide a comprehensive treatment plan to relieve chronic headaches in Rogers, AR.

 If you suffer from chronic headaches, dental problems could be the cause.
 TMJ, bruxism, and sleep apnea are all common oral health issues that can cause symptoms linked to headaches.
 Our office will work with you to find the specific cause of your headaches and the best solution.
 Learn more about common causes of headaches and treatments for headache-causing dental problems below: